crossprogramming/crossprogramming.github.io/_posts/2021-08-16-structured-logging-in-asp-net-core-using-serilog-and-seq.md

   ![ingested-message-templates]({{ site.baseurl }}/assets/structured-logging-in-aspnet-core-using-serilog-and-seq/4-ingested-message-templates.png)

-  The `@MessageTemplate` property represents an event created by application and sent to Seq via a Serilog sink; looking at each such template, one can understand what is being logged and whether this pose any security risk or not.
+  The `@MessageTemplate` property represents the __template__ used by the application to create an event and sent to Seq via a Serilog sink; looking at each such template, one can understand what is being logged and whether this pose any security risk or not.
 For instance, a security auditor might check each template to understand whether any sensitive data (e.g. passwords, authentication tokens, etc.) is being logged.
 If this is the case, the developer will need to patch the code and redeploy the new application version, thus fixing the security issue.
 Having to manually read the entire code base to figure out whether application logs sensitive data is a very tedious and error prone process, so using a Seq query instead is the better approach.

 <h2 id="log-application-events">Log application events</h2>